grafana/k6-docs/src/data/markdown/docs/01 guides/03 Results visualization/DataDog.md

 </blockquote>

-**Note**: the first time Datadog detects the `k6.http_reqs` metric, the k6 integration tile is installed automatically, and the default k6 dashboard is added to your dashboard list.
+The first time Datadog detects the `k6.http_reqs` metric, the k6 integration tile is installed automatically, and the default k6 dashboard is added to your dashboard list.

 ![k6 Datadog Dashboard](images/k6-datadog-dashboard.png)